toshs/obsidian-mermaid-icons/README.md

 ## Features

 - **Font Awesome Support:** Correctly displays Font Awesome icons in mermaid diagrams, which are defaultly supported by Mermaid but not to be rendered properly in Obsidian.
-- **Expanded Icon Sets:** Adds support for additional icons, including popular icons and logos.
+- **Expanded Icon Sets:** Adds support for additional icons, including popular icons, logos, and Lucide icons.
+- **Icon Insertion Helper:** Easily search and insert icons using a fuzzy search modal (`Cmd+Shift+i`).
+- **Icon Browser:** Browse and filter all supported icons directly from the plugin settings.

 ## How to Use